 3. Attitude and self-confidence.

 An active, proud attitude is a booster for your self-confidence.
-A study conducted in America investigated the role of posture during simple arithmetic.
+A study conducted in America examined the role of attitude during simple arithmetic.
 Students who were anxious showed a hunched posture.
 And had less confidence in a good outcome of this test.
-This hunched posture caused students to think less effectively.
-When they were asked to sit up straight, they were more confident and scored better on the test.
-Posture not only affects how others think of us but also how you think of yourself!
-Self-confidence doesn't just come from thoughts about yourself but also comes from the attitude you have.
+This hunched forward posture caused students to think less effectively.
+When they were asked to sit up straight they were more confident and scored better on the test.
+Posture not only affects how others think about us but also how you think about yourself!
+Self-confidence arises not only from the thoughts about yourself but also occurs from the attitude you adopt.

 4. The best posture is a fine posture.

-5. Your back is not a fragile block.
+5. Your back is not a fragile block box.

-Your spine is extremely strong and can be safely loaded in different angles and positions.
-Warnings to lift with a certain posture, for example, are not necessary and can cause unnecessary anxiety.
+Your spine is extremely strong and can be safely loaded at various angles and positions.
+Warnings to lift with a certain posture, for example, are unnecessary and can cause unnecessary anxiety.

 6. Sitting is not the new smoking.

 Smoking and sitting are not even remotely similar.
-Clearly, a lack of exercise brings no benefits.
-But sitting is unnecessarily demonized.
+Clearly, lack of exercise does not bring benefits.
+But sitting has been unnecessarily demonized.
 Smoking is unhealthy, sitting is not!

-It's easier to sit down a lot these days.
-We take the car a lot, we have office functions and we easily plop down on the couch in the evening.
+It's easier to sit a lot these days.
+We pack the car a lot, have office functions and we easily plop down on the couch in the evening, too.
 There is no advice on maximum sitting time.
 However, sufficient exercise can easily compensate for prolonged sitting.
-So find a good balance.
-150 minutes per week of moderate intensity exercise is sufficient.
+So look for a good balance.
+150 minutes per week of moderate-intensity exercise is sufficient.
 More is always allowed but this is a good guideline to start with.
-Walking and cycling are also included.
+This includes walking and cycling.

 Adjustments to your desk, for example, are unnecessary and do not prevent complaints.
 The advice to sit or lift in a certain way at work has no added value.
 The way you prefer to lift something or to sit is determined by the natural curvature of your own spine.
-So this is different for every person.
-Do not fall for this!
+So this is different for each person.
+Don't fall for this!